-Even if you already have a site optimized for browsing on mobile devices, you shouldn’t stop there.
-According to comScore statistics about 47% of mobile traffic now comes from apps.
+Even if you already have a website optimized for browsing on mobile devices, you shouldn’t stop there.
+According to Statista about 54% of mobile traffic now comes from apps.
 While in the process of using smartphones, most people’s attention is focused on interacting with apps.

 Having a presence on different platforms allows you to reach the maximum number of users, which is crucial in the conditions of a highly competitive market.
 Therefore, it is worth considering converting your site into a mobile app, as there is no rational basis to ignore the opportunity.

 Nowadays, ensuring the quality of the cross-platform experience for the target audience is an important condition for making a business successful.
-In this article we will share some tips on how to turn a website into an app, as well as tell you about the key principles and practices that can help you solve this problem successfully.
+In this article we will share some tips on how to convert a website into mobile application, as well as tell you about the key principles and practices that can help you solve this problem successfully.

 Convert Website to Mobile App: Deciding on the Strategy